Texas Department of Aging and Disability Services

 - indicators of non-compliance noted by the risk assessment coordinators during the review of the final report narrative.

-DFPS sends a final report to the program provider, unless the administrator is the alleged perpetrator.
-The program provider has 14 calendar days from the receipt of the investigation findings to notify WS&C of its response to the findings.
-This notification can be completed by submitting Form AN1A, which is included in the final DFPS report sent to the provider.
-However, the provider does not always receive the Form AN1A; therefore, WS&C accepts notification from the provider by other means.
+DFPS sends a final report to the program provider, unless the administrator and the secondary designee are the alleged perpetrator.
+The program provider has 14 calendar days from the receipt of the investigation findings to notify WS&C of its response to the findings by submitting Form 8494, Notification to DADS Regarding a Death in HCS, TxHmL and DBMD Programs, by fax to 512-438-4148.
+Form 8494 should include:

-When WS&C receives the DFPS intake report from Consumer Rights and Services, it is reviewed by the risk assessment coordinators to determine what actions are to be taken by WS&C. Actions to be taken are determined by:
+When deemed serious, WS&C receives the DFPS intake report from Consumer Rights and Services, and it is reviewed by the risk assessment coordinators to determine what actions are to be taken by WS&C. Actions to be taken are determined by:

 - the severity of the allegation;